 The team created one “core” folder (ie. layer, schema, container or namespace) to clearly differentiate quality-checked tables from the other open-access (read and write) folders.

 We applied stricter rules to the “core folder” only, while keeping the rest of the data warehouse in a self-service low-constraints read-write environment.
 This was critical in order for teams to maintain the data usage liberty that has been a catalyst for Nubank’s growth.

-We also acknowledge that different layers of data need to coexist as not all tables are meant to be used for more than one use-case or team.
+Also, we acknowledge that different layers of data need to coexist as not all tables are meant to be used for more than one use-case or team.
 We aim for core data tables to be the quality-checked reusable data source for more business-application-specific layers.

 The main principles of “core” layer are:

 - The data should be accurate (or as accurate as possible) and maintained to stay accurate.